ahl389/paint-css-framework/readme.md

 </section>
 ```

+Banner elements don't get `painted`!
+But many times you may want to use an `id` or special `class` to add background styling or custom padding sizes.

 #### Container

-Within each section block, you will have a container element.
-The default container element is set to 90%
-of the page width, is centered, and has a max-width of 1200px.
+Within each section block, you will have immediately have a `div` element with the class `container`.
+The default container element is set to 90% of the page width, is centered, and has a max-width of 1200px.

 ```html
 <section class = "banner" id = "banner-your-id">